ianyfan/alevel/physics/exposition.md

 5.1.5
 1 The radius of a nucleus can be estimated from the closest approach of an alpha particle fired at the nucleus by calculating where the change in electric potential energy matches the initial kinetic energy
-\ The nuclear radius can be more accurately measured using electron diffraction, whereby firing a beam of electrons with the correct de Broglie wavelength causes it to diffract around the nucleus, and the angle of the first minima can be used to calculate the nuclear radius by modelling the nucleus as a sphere and using the equation \\(R = \frac{.61\lambda}{\sin\theta}\\)
+\ The nuclear radius can be more accurately measured using electron diffraction, whereby firing a beam of electrons with the correct de Broglie wavelength causes it to diffract around the nucleus, and the angle of the first minima can be used to calculate the nuclear radius by modelling the nucleus as a sphere and using the equation \\(R = \frac{0.61\lambda}{\sin\theta}\\)
+\ Electron diffraction is more accurate because:
+\
+\ * the alpha particle causes the nucleus to recoil, which affects the energy calculations
+\ * the alpha particle is affected by the strong nuclear force, whereas electrons are not since they are leptons
+\ * the closest approach only provides an upper limit to the nuclear radius, since the alpha particle can never actually reach it
+\
+\ However, the speeds required for electron diffraction to occur are relativistic, and these relativistic effects may alter the behaviour
 2 \\(r_0\\) is the constant of proportionality between the nuclear radius \\(R\\) and the cube root of \\(A\\) the nucleon/mass number, and ranges from \\(\SI{1.05}{\femto\metre}\\) to \\(\SI{1.45}{\femto\metre}\\)
 3 Nuclear density is constant:
 \ \\[\begin{align}